Systemic Hypertension: Understanding the Condition and Its Management

 Systemic hypertension in pregnancy, which includes both chronic hypertension and gestational hypertension, is a condition where the blood pressure is elevated, posing significant risks to both the mother and the developing fetus.

-Chronic hypertension is pre-existing or identified before 20 weeks of pregnancy, while gestational hypertension develops after 20 weeks without prior history of high blood pressure.
+Chronic hypertension is pre-existing or identified before 20 weeks of pregnancy, while gestational hypertension develops after 20 weeks without a prior history of high blood pressure.
 This condition can lead to preeclampsia, characterized by high blood pressure and potential organ damage, which can escalate to eclampsia involving seizures.

 Read more: